Skip to Main Content

 Benefits of making principal-only payments

 When you make extra payments on the principal, you save on your interest over time.
-With a simple interest loan — which make up the vast majority of car loans — interest is a percentage of the principal you owe.
-As you pay down the principal amount, your accrued interest becomes less and less.
-However, with precomputed interest loans, lenders front-load interest on your loan payments, so you benefit less from early payoff.
+For instance, with simple interest loans — which make up the vast majority of car loans — interest is a percentage of the total principal you owe.
+And as you reduce the principal amount owed, your accrued interest becomes less and less.

 Every payment that goes solely toward your principal builds equity in your car.
 As you build equity in your car, you get closer to owning it outright.
 It also reduces the risk of owing more than your car is worth — also called being upside-down on the loan.